 - Albert Clark Tate, Jr., Professor of Law

 Leslie Kendrick joined the faculty in 2008.
-Her research focuses primarily on freedom of expression.
+Her work focuses on torts, property rights and freedom of expression, particularly the scope and structure of free speech rights.
 She teaches courses in torts, property and constitutional law.
+Her work has appeared or is forthcoming in the Harvard Law Review, Columbia Law Review, Michigan Law Review, Virginia Law Review and Legal Theory.

 Scholarship Profile: A Fresh Look at the First Amendment (Virginia Journal 2016)